 \begin{assumption} The constraint parameters $\overline{q}$ and $\overline{N}$ in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}) are such that there exists at least one pair $ \xi_{out}^* \geq 0, \xi_{relay}^* \geq 0$ for which $(\lambda^*(\xi_{out}^*,\xi_{relay}^*),\xi_{out}^*,\xi_{relay}^*) \in \mathcal{K}(\overline{q},\overline{N})$. \end{assumption}

 {\em Remark:} Assumption~\ref{assumption:existence_of_xio_xir} implies that the constraints are consistent (in terms of achievability).
 If $\xi_{out}^*>0, \xi_{relay}^*>0$, it would imply that both of the constraints are active.
-If $\xi_{out}^*=0$, it would imply that we can keep the mean outage per step strictly less than $\overline{q}$ by using the minimum available power at each node, while meeting the constraint on the mean number of relays per step.
+If $\xi_{out}^*=0$, it would imply that we can keep the mean outage per step strictly less than $\overline{q}$ by using the minimum available power at each node, while meeting the constraint on the relay placement rate.
 The optimal policy in Algorithm~\ref{algorithm:policy_structure_smdp_backtracking}, under $\xi_{out}=0$, will place relays with inter-relay distance $(A+B)$ steps, and use the minimum available power level at each node. $\xi_{out}^*=\infty$ implies that the outage constraint cannot be met even with the highest power level at each node, under the relay placement rate constraint.
 Similar arguments apply to $\xi_{relay}^*$.

 We now establish some structural properties of $\mathcal{K}(\overline{q},\overline{N})$.